madisonmussari/mcts_kds/README.md

 ## Implementing Players

-You can create and import different types of players by implementing action,a function that determines how the player will chose moves in certain environments.For nim I created a perfect player, almost perfect player, and random player.
+You can create and import different types of players by implementing action, a function that determines how the player will chose moves in certain environments.
+For Nim I created a perfect player, almost perfect player, and random player.
 The library gives by default a HumanPlayer and MctsPlayer, however, you could add more by implementing action.

 This is an example of how you could code a new player: